CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Background
-In the 30s and 40s, Zeiss manufactured a whole slew of folders in different configurations.
-They came in 6x9, 6x4.5, with rangefinders, without rangefinders, f/4.5, f/3.5, etc etc.

-Back in 2017, I actually had the good fortune to pick up a mint Zeiss Ikonta 531 B2 for $25 from an antique store Chicago, and I have been forever impressed with the build quality and handfeel of the camera.
-It's a 6x4.5 model with a 75/4.5 lens, a max speed of 1/300, and sadly, no rangefinder.
+Back in 2017, I had the good fortune to pick up a mint Zeiss Ikonta 531 B2 for $25 from an antique store Chicago, and I have been forever impressed with the build quality and handfeel of the camera.
+It's a 6x4.5 model with a 75/4.5 lens, a max speed of 1/300, but sadly, no rangefinder.

 Despite the obvious charms of this camera, I've always had a difficult time convincing myself to shoot it, due to the slow speeds and zone focusing.

-However, like I said, Zeiss made a large variety of folders, and they also sold a premium version, the Zeiss Super Ikonta.
-The top-of-the-line models actually still fetch a pretty penny today, especially the 6x9 models, as they represent some of the one of the most "affordable" ways to take quality 6x9 photographs.
+However, in the 30s and 40s, Zeiss manufactured a whole slew of folders in different configurations.
+They came in 6x9, 6x4.5, with rangefinders, without rangefinders, f/4.5, f/3.5, etc etc. So in addition my my rangefinderless version, they also sold a premium version, the Zeiss Super Ikonta.
+Surprisingly, these flagship models actually still fetch a pretty penny today, especially the 6x9 models, as they represent one of the most "affordable" ways to take quality 6x9 photographs.

 ### My Camera

 Apparently I hate money, because I shopped around for a minty fresh Super Ikonta before finally settling on what seemed to be an absolutely perfect example for a whopping $340 after taxes and shipping from Japan.
 In the mean time, I passed up one that was $100 cheaper since it had obvious haze in the lens.

-Mine arrives at my door, I open the box, and it is...perfect.
-The whole camera looks like it was made yesterday, not before my grandma was born.
+Mine arrived at my door, I opened the box, and it was gorgeous.
+The whole camera looked like it was made yesterday, instead of literally before my grandma was born.
 Except for one, teensy tiny, itty bitty, little problem.
-The lens has haze.
+The lens had haze.

 For those of you in the know, you may have been scratching you head this whole time, because an old uncoated lens like this with haze is a trivial fix.
 I too know this because I have literally repaired the haze in several lenses before...so why did I spend extra for a lens with no haze only to end up with a lens that has haze?
 God only knows.